design-group/style-guide/README.md

 ```

 ## Comments
 Functions should be documented with a standard header in the following format.
-The header should be written within a docstring.
+The header should be written as a docstring.
 ```
 Name: [Name of the function]
 Description: [Brief summary of what the function is used for]